 •

-uments With the Mysqlsh Command Interface
+12.2.2 Importing JSON Documents With the Mysqlsh Command Interface

-uments With theimport Command

 resentations of BSON Data Types

 ma Dump Utility, and Table Dump Utility

-During Guinty, and Table Buring Guinty

 pading Utilities

 S

 Dumps

-12.8 Copy Instance, Schemas, a nd Tables 402
+12.8 Copy Instance, Schemas, a nd Tables .
+400

-3

-tility

-nostics Utility

-12.9.3 collectSlowQueryDia gnostics Utility 420

-working with MySQL.
-To access the utilities from within MySQL is available in JavaScript and Python modes, but not SQL mode the following functions: An upgrade checker utility that enables you to verify whether

-MySQL server instances are ready for upgrade.
-See See "Upgrade Checker Utility".

-importJSON() A JSON import utility that enables you to import JSON document a MySQL Server collection or table.
-See Section 12.2, "JSON ImUtility".

-A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a targe MySQL server using MySQL Shell's parallel table import utility to import data to a different application, or as a light-weight log backup for a single data table.
-See Section 12.3, "Table Expo Utility".

-importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
-See Section 12.4, "Parallel Table Import Utility".

-dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility that can export all schemas, a selected schema, selected tables and views, from a MySQL instance to cloud storage or a set of local files See Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility".

-dumpBinlogs() A dump utility which can dump binary logs from a MySQL instate to cloud storage or a set of local files. ınce

-loadDump() A dump loading utility that can import data dumped using MySQL Shell's Instance, Schema, and Table dump utilities into a MySQL instance.
+tility nostics Utility 12.9.3 collectSlowQueryDia gnostics Utility 418 use the util global object, which The util global object provides · checkForServerUpgrade() An upgrade checker utility that enables you to verify whether MySQL server instances are ready for upgrade.
+See Section 12 "Upgrade Checker Utility".
+2.1, importJSON() A JSON import utility that enables you to import JSON documents a MySQL Server collection or table.
+See Section 12.2, "JSON ImpUtility".
+A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, to import data to a different application, or as a light-weight log backup for a single data table.
+See Section 12.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
+See Section 12.4, "Parallel Table Import Utility". dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility that can export all schemas, a selected schema, selected tables and views, from a MySQL instance to cloud storage or a set of local files See Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". dumpBinlogs() A dump utility which can dump binary logs from a MySQL instance to cloud storage or a set of local files. loadDump() A dump loading utility that can import data dumped using MySQL Shell's Instance, Schema, and Table dump utilities into a MySQL instance.
 See Section 12.6, "Dump Loading Utility".